facebook/react-native/README.md

 # React Native [![Build Status](https://magnum.travis-ci.com/facebook/react-native.svg?token=L5Egb3B4dyQzH5wDijCB&branch=master)](https://magnum.travis-ci.com/facebook/react-native)

-Our first React Native implementation is `ReactKit`, targeting iOS.
-We are also working on an Android implementation which we will release later.  `ReactKit` apps are built using the [React JS](https://github.com/facebook/react) framework, and render directly to native UIKit elements using a fully asynchronous architecture.
+Our first React Native implementation is `React`, targeting iOS.
+We are also working on an Android implementation which we will release later.  `React` apps are built using the [React JS](https://github.com/facebook/react) framework, and render directly to native UIKit elements using a fully asynchronous architecture.
 There is no browser and no HTML.
 We have picked what we think is the best set of features